Trump's China Tariff Threat Roils Markets Around the World

 President Trump's announcement comes after the Federal Reserve cut interest rates this week for the first time since the financial crisis.
 The cut was viewed as a pre-emptive move against worsening global growth in part related to the U.S.-China trade dispute.

-It would be very hard for China to "sit back and do nothing", said Georgina Taylor, fund manager at Invesco, adding that the tariffs were probably a surprise as the country had appeared to be "thinking more strategically and more long term."
+It would be very hard for China to "sit back and do nothing," said Ms. Taylor, adding that the tariffs were probably a surprise as the country had appeared to be "thinking more strategically and more long term."

 Investors sought haven assets such as U.S. Treasurys and the Japanese yen.
-The benchmark 10-year Treasury yield slumped below 2%, falling to its lowest level since the 2016 U.S. election.
+The benchmark 10-year Treasury slipped to 1.857% Friday from 1.894% Thursday, when it fell below 2% to its lowest level since the 2016 U.S. election.

 "This latest trade salvo by President Trump just after the Fed cut certainly took the market by surprise," said Eli Lee, head of investment strategy at Bank of Singapore.
 He said the new tariffs could do more harm than previous rounds of levies and said he was particularly concerned about the consumer sector.